Otumian-empire/swift-python/exercise5a.md

 # exercise 5 a (Analysis of a problem)
-In this part, we'd would look into how to create a solution to a given problem.
+In this part, we would would look into how to create a solution to a given problem.
 Lets consider a very basic problem to do with.

 ## Sample problem
 ```